aaron7777/lipfeatures/Readme.md

 ###METHODS

 ####Silent Interval Capture
+Transcode .mp4 videos to .wav files.
+Get all the silent and sounding intervals of a describer and the corresponding interrogator with Praat.
+Record the starting time and the ending time fo each question.
+Capture every silent interval of the describer for each question period.
+Transfer the silent intervals from form of sec to frame number.

 ####Face Components Detection
-Face detector is made using the classic Histogram of Oriented Gradients (HOG) feature combined with a linear classifier, an image pyramid, and sliding window detection scheme.
+Face detector is made using the classic Histogram of Oriented Gradients (HOG) feature combined with a linear classifier, an image pyramid,and sliding window detection scheme.
 Dlib provides a "shape_predictor_68_face_landmarks.dat" model based on the iBUG 300-W dataset.
 The dataset has more than 10,000 images annotated with the 68-point convention.
 <img src="https://raw.githubusercontent.com/aaron7777/lipfeatures/master/pic/figure_68_markup.jpg" width="300px" height="300px">

 ####Normalization & Feature Extraction